Last updated March 2025

 You can filter the event listings by:

-• Date (“I just want this weekend”)
+- Date ("I just want to see event for this weekend")

-• Location (“I just want to see events in Bedford”).
+- Location ("I just want to see events in Bedford").
 Note: If you are logged in to your Library account, your selected preferred locations will be highlighted at the top of this filter set.

-• Event Type (“Show me the movies!”)
+- Event Type ("Show me the movies!")

-• Program Type ("What events are happening as part of African Heritage Month?"
+- Program Type ("What events are happening as part of African Heritage Month?")

-• Audience (adults, teens, kids, or preschoolers)
+- Audience (Adults, teens, kids, or preschoolers)

-• all mix of the above (“Hey!
-Moana’s playing in Bedford this afternoon—grab the kids!”).
+- A mix of the above ("Hey!
+Moana's playing in Bedford this afternoon—grab the kids!").

 Stumble on events serendipitously